Kamran-Dev/Temperature_converter_app/Privacy Policy.md

 # Privacy Policy <br />
-Temperature Converter Application takes your privacy seriously.
+Temperature Converter Application takes your privacy seriously. <br /> <br />

+This page is used to inform users ("you") regarding my policies with the collection, use, and disclosure of personal information if anyone decided to use this service.

 ## Information collection and use <br />
 No any user data collected or used by this app.